 RN-BSN Master Curriculum

-NSG301 Nursing Research and Evidenced-based Practice - 3 Credits (Class 45 hours)
+NSG301 Evidenced-based Practice for Nurses - 3 Credits (Class 45 hours)

 The steps of the research process are presented to provide students with the basis for evaluating research, designing research projects and the application of research in clinical practice.
 Legal, ethical and political issues will be discussed as well as an overview of the role of institutional review boards and their role in protecting human participants.
 Special emphasis will be placed on quality initiatives, patient satisfaction and issues of diversity.